 Temporary health insurance has been gaining popularity.
-But how do you know if temporary health insurance isnt right for everyone or every situation, and there are a few key elements to understand before you purchase this kind of short-term health insurance.
+But how do you know if temporary health insurance is right for your needs?
+There are a few key elements to understand before you purchase this kind of short-term health insurance.
 Let's sort it all out.

-Temporary, or short-term medical insurance, as the name suggests, provides policyholders with limited medical coverage for a specific window of time.
-Most policies support medical insurance coverage for 30 to 180 days, with more specialized plans including coverage for up to 364 days before requiring renewal.
+Short-term medical insurance or short-term health insurance, as the name suggests, provides the insured with limited medical coverage for a specific window of time.
+Most temporary medical insurance covers 30 to 180 days.
+But there are more specialized plans including coverage for up to 364 days before requiring renewal.

 Compared to regular health insurance, a temporary health insurance policy provides only essential health benefits, and includes certain limitations regarding coverage.
-In addition to lasting only one month or up to a year, short-term medical insurance typically has a coverage amount maximum of $2 million, along with other exclusions or limitations for covered health services.
+Short-term medical insurance typically has a coverage amount maximum of $2 million, along with other exclusions or limitations for covered health services

-Despite the limitations, short-term health plans are advantageous for individuals seeking the minimum essential coverage for a prescribed period of time.
+Despite the limitations, short-term health plans are beneficial for those seeking basic insurance coverage for a prescribed period of time.

-- Ahead of Medicare: Older individuals who retire from employment before their Medicare benefits begin can rely on short-term medical insurance.
+- Before Medicare enrollment: Older individuals who retire from employment before their Medicare benefits begin can rely on short-term medical insurance.

 - New to the U.S.: Individuals who recently immigrated to the U.S. are required to comply with insurance guidelines.
-Temporary health insurance plans can offer the limited coverage they need as they wait for a government-mandated health plan to begin.
+Temporary health insurance plans can offer limited coverage they need as they wait for employee to begin.

 - Missed the open enrollment period: A temporary health insurance plan is also a perfect option for those who may have missed the open enrollment period for long-term insurance.

 There are other situations where someone might want to get short-term health insurance.
-For example, a U.S. citizen returning from living abroad, a temporary or seasonal employee without regular insurance, or those recently divorcedmay also provide an opportunity for short-term health insurance coverage.
-While some consumers may consider a temporary health insurance plan for travel, there are other options that may be even better.
+For example, a U.S. citizen returning from living abroad, a temporary or seasonal employee without regular insurance, or those recently divorced may also need short-term health insurance coverage.
+While you might get a temporary health insurance plan for travel, there are other options that may be even better.
 For example, visitors medical insurance, or international travel insurance.

-A temporary health insurance plan is an ideal way to prevent any periods of being uninsured, and to support access to essential health services without incurring heavy financial burdens.
-That being stated, there are a few key things to consider before purchasing a policy:
+Temporary medical insurance keeps you covered temporarily and ensures that you have access to healthcare without incurring heavy financial burdens.
+But there are a few key things to consider before purchasing a short-term medical policy:

-- Coverage period: As noted, plans vary in their coverage periods, so its important to find a plan that suits your needs.
-If you foresee being without a regular policy for a longer period of time, consider a plan with 364 days (the maximum window) of coverage.
+- Coverage period: As noted, plan coverage periods vary, so its important to find a plan that suits your needs.
+If you'll be without a regular policy for a longer period of time, consider a plan with 364 days (the maximum window) of coverage.

-- Exclusions or limitations: In addition to a limited coverage amount, temporary plans may also have limitations regarding coverage for pre-existing conditions, maternity, preventive care, and other services.
-Plans typically have an age limitation of 64, and may not be available to residents in all states.
+- Exclusions or limitations: Even the best temporary health insurance plans may have limitations regarding coverage for pre-existing conditions, maternity, preventive care, and other services.
+Temporary medical insurance typically is only available for those 65 and younger, and may not be available in all states.